chinamike65/hugo-tuolesi/content/book3/book3en.md

 After dawn, the Buddha asked the Venerable Muggallana to put out the oil lamp.

 The Venerable Muggallana went to the lamp of the Muni girl, and tried to put it out three times, but the lamp could not be extinguished.
-After the extinction, the light still shone into the sky, illuminating the three thousand worlds.
+After it was finally snuffed out, the light still shone into the sky, illuminating the three thousand worlds.

-After seeing it, the Buddha said:
+After seeing this, the Buddha said:

-"This is the light of the future Buddha.
+"This is the light of a future Buddha.
 The faith of the Muni girl has eliminated countless kalpas of sin and karma.
 After another thirty kalpas, her merits and virtues will be perfect, and she should be able to become a Buddha.
 The sun and the moon are needed, the people are full of great light, and the treasures in the palace are illuminated by the light, like the sky.”

 When the Muni girl heard the Buddha's prophecy, she rejoiced in her heart and bowed to the Buddha.

-After hearing this, King Ajatashatru asked the old woman, "I have done a lot of meritorious deeds, and the Muni girl only lit a lamp, but she was foretold by the Buddha.
+After hearing this, King Ajatashatru asked the old woman, "I have done a lot of meritorious deeds, and the Muni girl only lit a lamp, but she received a prophecy from the Buddha.
 What is the reason?"

 297

 The old woman replied:

 "Although the great king has done many things, his heart is different.
-The Muni girl has devoted herself to the Buddha because of her vows and devotions, and her heart has already corresponded to the boundless dharma.
+The Muni girl has devoted herself to the Buddha and because of her vows and devotions, and her heart has already connected to the boundless Dharma.

-Because of her sincerity, the poor girl Muni only lit a lamp and received the prophecy of the Buddha, so she should come to become a Buddha.
+Because of her sincerity, the poor girl Muni only lit a lamp and received the prophecy of the Buddha, so she should become a Buddha.

-From this, it can be seen that the size of merit does not depend on how much you do, but only on whether your intention is sincere and broad!
+From this, it can be seen that the scale of merit does not depend on how much you do, but only on whether your intention is sincere and broad!

 After educating others to take refuge in the Three Jewels, you already know the merits and benefits of taking refuge.
 In order to benefit other beings, out of compassion, you should educate others to enter Buddhism and take refuge in the Three Jewels.
 Do it as you can, and let it flow.